 The ideal candidate will have...

 A commitment and passion for creating and nurturing an inclusive and diverse learning environment to support the development of the whole child.
 They have a love and appreciation for middle school students and this developmental phase.

 A positive, flexible, and professional approach to working with various school constituencies including faculty, students, parents, and school staff.

 Cultural competence and understanding with experience implementing culturally responsive approaches to teaching and learning.

-A demonstrated commitment to lifelong learning and a willingness to take intellectual risks, ask questions, be open and welcoming of feedback, and comfortable having candid conversations in offering professional feedback to colleagues.
+A demonstrated commitment to lifelong learning and a willingness to take intellectual risks, ask questions, be open and welcoming of feedback, and be comfortable having candid conversations in offering professional feedback to colleagues.

 A Master’s degree or higher, preferably in educational leadership and/or curriculum and instruction